hughbarney/femto/docs/flisp.md

 Notes:

 -   *fLisp* does not use `[`square brackets`]` and double-dots `..` as syntactical elements.
-- String and number notation and formating conventions are the same as in the C language
+-   String and number notation and formatting conventions are the same as in the C language

 #### fLisp Interpreter